-The Date of the Adoption Order is significant in terms of funding, please add this in.
-It is particularly important if the child has recently been Adopted.
+The Date of the Adoption Order is significant in terms of funding when children are newly adopted, please add this in.

-Please note that the date of the Adoption Order will be different to the date of placement with the adoptive family.
-When a child is initially placed with their new adoptive parent(s) they are on "Adoption Placement" and are still a Child in Care, and so PEP meetings are held.
+Please note that the date of the Adoption Order will be different to the date of adoption placement with the adoptive family.
+When a child is initially placed with their new adoptive parent(s) they are on "Adoption Placement" and are still a Child in Care, and so PEP meetings continue to be held.

-Not all families will have an allocated social worker.
-Parents will request support from their Post Adoption Service if required.
-The Post Adoption Service that has responsibility for supporting the child and their family will initially be the placing Local Authority (LA), and they remain responsible for three years following the Adoption Order (AO).
-After that it falls to the Post Adoption Service for the area in which the child is resident.
+The "Authority responsible for this child" relates to the Post Adoption Support Service that has responsibility for supporting the child and their family.
+This will initially be the placing authority, and they remain responsible for three years following the Adoption Order.
+After that it falls to the Post Adoption Support Service for the region in which the child is resident.

-So, for example if James was placed by the Surrey Adoption Service to a family resident on the Isle of Wight then he remains with that LA (Surrey) for 3 years until the Adoption Order is issued.
-After that date he is then the responsibility of Adopt South, who are the supporting Post Adoption Service for the Isle of Wight.
+For example, if James was placed by the Dorset Adoption Support Service to a family resident on the Isle of Wight then he remains with Dorset Local Authority (Aspire Regional Adoption Agency) for 3 years after the Adoption Order is issued.
+After three years he is then the responsibility of the Post Adoption Support Service for the region in which he resides, in this case it would be Adopt South Regional Adoption Agency.